Spray painting: High volume low pressure

 High volume low pressure (HVLP) is similar to a conventional spray gun using a compressor to supply the air, but the spray gun itself requires a lower pressure (LP).
 A higher volume (HV) of air is used to aerosolize and propel the paint at lower air pressure.
 The result is a higher proportion of paint reaching the target surface with reduced overspray, materials consumption, and air pollution.

 A regulator is often required so that the air pressure from a conventional compressor can be lowered for the HVLP spray gun.
 Alternatively, a turbine unit (commonly containing a vacuum cleaner type motor, reverse mounted) can be used to propel the air without the need for an airline running to the compressor.

 A rule of thumb puts two-thirds of the coating on the substrate and one third in the air.
 True HVLP guns use 8–20 cfm (13.6–34 m3/h), and an industrial compressor with a minimum of 5 hp output is required.
-HVLP spray systems are used in the automotive, decorative, marine, architectural coating, furniture finishing, scenic painting, and cosmetic industries.
+HVLP spray systems are used in the automotive, aviation, marine, decorative, architectural coating, furniture finishing, scenic painting, and cosmetic industries.